Oklahoma’s Commercial Driver’s License Laws

 The license limits must meet or exceed the carried weight.
 So, a class A CDL can be used to haul any weight of CMV.

-CDL holders are required to self-certify as to the type of driving performed.
-All drivers are also required to obtain a medical certification that indicates adequate general health to operate a CMV.
+Driver medical certificates.
+All drivers must obtain a medical certification that indicates adequate general health to operate a CMV.

 CDL Revocation and Disqualification

 • Second offense in ten years.
-Two-year license revocation (three-year if in CMV designed for hazmat or 16 or more passengers).
+Two-year license revocation (three years if in CMV designed for hazmat or 16 or more passengers).

 • Third offense in ten years.
 Three-year license revocation.

-Railroad crossings.
 CMVs also have special rules for crossing railroad tracks.
-Failure to leave enough clearance or failure to abide by railroad signals can result in a 60-day, 120-day, and one-year license revocation for a first, second, and third violation in a three-year period.
+Failure to leave enough clearance or failing to abide by railroad signals can result in a 60-day, 120-day, and one-year license revocation for a first, second, and third violation in a three-year period.

 Get Professional Help